ulrikstrid/bs-dataloader/README.md

 module UserLoaderImpl = {
   type value = user;
   type key = userId;
-  /* The batchLoadFun needs to wrap the returned values in DataLoader valueOrExn so that we can reject each promise instead of all */ let batchLoadFun userIds => batchGetUsers userIds;
+  /* The batchLoadFun needs to wrap the returned values in Js.Result.t so that we can reject each promise instead of all */ let batchLoadFun userIds => batchGetUsers userIds;
   let options: options = {batch: true, maxBatchSize: 256, cache: true};
 };